hasantanvir79/RealEstateProject/README.md

 ## Price
-The dataset also houses the vital information, price of the listed apartments.
+The dataset also includes the vital information, price of the listed apartments.
 The following histogram shows all the apartments available for rent and sale.

 ![alt text](Plots/apt_price.png)